 plot(g, edge.arrow.size = 0.5, vertex.label.cex = 0.55, vertex.label.family = "sans", vertex.label.font=2, edge.color='black')

 Simulate moist color sequences using Markov chains derived from transition probability matrix.
 Weight the TP matrix (and MC?) by working from 1cm slices.
-Does this make sense?
-Probably not.
+Need to think about this some more.

 # re-make TP matrix, this time including terminal loops